valb3r/time-tracker/README.md

 1. Gradle as build system.
 1. Dockerized deployment via docker-compose.

+# Demo environment

+Demo environment to play with project is [located here - https://demo.timetracker.tk](https://demo.timetracker.tk)

-# Demo users
+## Demo users

 Admin user at https://demo.timetracker.tk has `admin/admin` credentials.
 You can see an organization tree with this user.
 Typically, all other users have a password that is equal to the  username - you can try `petya/petya` for example.

 # Why graph database?